THE 4CS OF DIAMONDS

-Most people ask, What is a Laboratory Certificate and why are they so important?
-Most often they are confused with an insurance appraisal.
-While some of the information that is needed for an insurance appraisal is found on a laboratory certificate they are two completely different things.
+What is a Laboratory Certificate and why are they so important?
+Often they are confused with an insurance appraisal.
+While some of the information needed for an insurance appraisal is found on a laboratory certificate they are two entirely different things.